taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 Then authors told about two real-world situations: $462 million wall street crash due to poor cluster update; skype crashed in approximately 40% of live clients.

+Recommendation to avoid pain when clustering:

+* Sketch some ideas of what can go wrong and how are you going to handle it.
+* add readable JSON file wjen passing messages.
+* be sure it's relatively easy to provide system updates.
+* make a habbit of daily possitive reporting.

+Then authors described 3 possible approaches for clustering, namely: python parallel module (pp), IPython parallel, NSQ.

 # Using Less RAM